austinbhan/supabase-drawing-app/README.md

 Goal: Basic Functionality

 1: Create necessary files including
-a: Drawing Page
+DONE a: Drawing Page
-b: Pixel Component
+DONE b: Pixel Component
-c: Library page
+DONE c: Library page

 2: Create the Drawing Page
 a: Drawing Canvas is a Loop of 16 grids, into 4x4 frame